-I am a principal lecturer and the joint Head of Technical Studies in the School of Architecture and Cities at the University of Westminster.
+I am Reader in Regenerative Structures & Materials at the School of Architecture and Cities, University of Westminster.
 I write about architecture, technology and Construction History and I have co-authored five books with colleague Pete Silver including Structural Engineering for Architects: A Handbook, Laurence King 2014, Air Structures, Laurence King 2015 and Introduction to Architectural Technology, Laurence King, the 3rd edition of which was published in 2021.
 My most recent co-authored publication with Pete Silver is entitled Environmental Design Sourcebook: innovative design ideas for a sustainable built environment, and was published in August 2021 by RIBA Publishing.
+I am currently co-authoring a book about sustainable and regenerative materials for architecture.

 I was was a co-editor of Construction History: International Journal of the Construction History Society (2016-2021).
 Between 2005 and 2010 I wrote a column for Architectural Design (AD) entitled McLean's Nuggets, which appeared in over 30 issues of the magazine.
 In 2008 I established the architectural imprint Bibliotheque McLean, publishing new titles including Sabbioneta: Cryptic City by James Madge (2011), which was awarded a commendation in the RIBA presidents medals for research in 2012, Quik Build: Adam Kalkin's ABC of Container Architecture (2008).